Heparanase: Function

 Heparanase has endoglycosidase activity and cleaves polymeric heparan sulfate molecules at sites which are internal within the polymeric chain.
 The enzyme degrades the heparan sulfate scaffold of the basement membrane and extracellular matrix.
 It is also associated with the inflammatory process, by allowing the extravasation of activated T lymphocytes.
 In ocular surface physiology this activity functions as an off/on switch for the prosecretory mitogen lacritin.
 Lacritin binds the cell surface heparan sulfate proteoglycan syndecan-1 only in the presence of active heparanase.
 Heparanase partially or completely cleaves heparan sulfate to expose a binding site in the N-terminal 50 amino acids of syndecan-1.

 Clinical significance

 The successful penetration of the endothelial cell layer that lines the interior surface of blood vessels is an important process in the formation of blood borne tumour metastases.
 Heparan sulfate proteoglycans are major constituents of this layer and it has been shown that increased metastatic potential corresponds with increased heparanase activity for a number of cell lines.
-Due to the contribution of heparanase activity to metastasis and also to angiogenesis, the inhibition of heparanase activity it is considered to be a potential target for anti-cancer therapies.
+Due to the contribution of heparanase activity to metastasis and also to angiogenesis, the inhibition of heparanase activity is considered to be a potential target for anti-cancer therapies.

 Heparanase has been shown to promote arterial thrombosis and stent thrombosis in mouse models due to the cleavage of anti-coagulant heparan sulfate proteoglycans.